mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

     related fields and state.
 So this can be accomplished by simply removing the UDP specific processing of packets.

-  * CONNECT-IP can establish a new IP flow in 0-RTT: No network releated latencies in establishing new flow.
+  * CONNECT-IP can establish a new IP flow in 0-RTT: No network related latencies in establishing new flow.

   * Minimized per packet overhead: The per packet overhead is reduced to basic